 So who was the Demon of the Tuileries who haunted the French monarchy for over 200 years?
 Jean l'Ecorcheur was a butcher by trade who had his shop and home on the grounds where the queen decided to build her new palace that would be known as the Tuileries.

-She enlisted him to carry out dark deeds for her, some political and some for occult reasons.
+She enlisted him to carry out dark deeds for her, some political and others for occult reasons.
 Some believed that he provided human viscera for her acts of witchcraft.

 There is no doubt that John the Skinner had knowledge of many secrets, some were about the Queen, and others were about the powerful lords and ladies he was instructed to spy upon.
 In other words he knew where all the bodies were buried.

 What motivated Catherine's assassin to turn against her is unknown.
-Some claim that he had wanted to leave her employ, but that she refused to give him an allowance so that he could retire into obscurity, others believe that she started to fear all the knowledge that he had about her nefarious acts.
+Some claim that he wanted to leave her employ, but she refused to give him an allowance so he could retire into obscurity.
+Others believed that she started to fear all the knowledge that he had about her nefarious acts.

-As the story goes, John the Flayer started to imprudently talk about the Queen to force her hand to pay him off.
-In some versions its about her lack of morality, in others it's to stir political opinion against her as a "foreigner".
-Whatever the motive, Catherine knew there was only one solution to this problem, which was to assassinate the assassin.
+As the story goes, John the Flayer imprudently talked about the Queen to force her hand to pay him off.
+In some versions it's about her lack of morality, in others it's to stir political opinion against her as a "foreigner".
+Whatever the motive, Catherine knew of only one solution to this problem, which was to assassinate the assassin.

 Catherine chose a knight of Neuville to carry out the murder.
 He waited until night when Jean l'Ecorcheur was unarmed and staying at a small shack in the garden of the Tuileries.
 The butcher tried to defend himself, but he could not withstand the onslaught.
-He was strangled, and pierced by the knight's sword, and as he lay dying bathed in blood he said,"Be cursed, you and your masters!
-I'll be back"!
-The knight for good measure slit his throat and Jean l'Ecorcheur gurgled as he drowned in his life's blood, and once his eyes became glassy and unseeing, the knight left convinced he had killed the man.
+He was strangled, and pierced by the knight's sword.
+As he lay dying bathed in blood he said, "Be cursed, you and your masters!
+I'll be back!"
+The knight for good measure slit his throat and Jean l'Ecorcheur gurgled as he drowned in his life's blood.
+Once his eyes became glassy and unseeing, the knight left convinced he killed the man.

-Neuville told the queen that the butcher was dead, but that he had also cursed her, and of the phantom who followed him down the alley.
+Neuville told the queen that the butcher was dead, but that he had also cursed her.
+He described the phantom who followed him down the alley.
 She dismissed his concerns, because she did not believe in the power of the curse, but that was soon to change.

-Catherine supposedly saw the bloody apparition of the gnome-like little man in her drawing-room in broad daylight, and it disappeared among her courtiers and she realized she was the only one that could see him.
+Catherine supposedly saw the bloody apparition of the gnome-like little man in her drawing-room in broad daylight.
+It disappeared among her courtiers and she realized she was the only one that could see him.